Editorial Illustrations

 “Vacation” – illustration for a poem on the pleasures of a vacation day on the beach.

-“Vacation” – illustration for a poem.
-A lazy afternoon on the beach transports and transforms, ephemeral though it may be.
+Illustration for a poem.
+A lazy afternoon on the beach transports and transforms, ephemeral as it may be.

 “9-19-20” – illustration for a poem about rest, anxiety, endings, and acceptance.